butcherpete/magpie/source/sphinx/grp-2/custom-role.rst

 The role function parameters are as follows:

 * ``name``: The local name of the interpreted role, the role name actually used in the document.

 * ``rawtext``: A string containing the enitre interpreted text input, including the role and markup.
 Return it as a ``problematic`` node linked to a system message if a problem is encountered.

 * ``text``: The interpreted text content.

 * ``lineno``: The line number where the interpreted text begins.

-* ``inliner``: The ``docutils.parsers.rst.states.Inliner`` object that
+* ``inliner``: The ``docutils.parsers.rst.states.Inliner`` object that called role_fn.
-  called role_fn.
 It contains the several attributes useful for error reporting and document tree access.

-* ``options``: A dictionary of directive options for customization (from the `"role" directive`_), to be interpreted by the role function.
+* ``options``: A dictionary of directive options for customization (from the `"role" directive`), to be interpreted by the role function.
 Used for additional attributes for the generated elements and other functionality.

-* ``content``: A list of strings, the directive content for customization (from the `"role" directive`_).
+* ``content``: A list of strings, the directive content for customization (from the `"role" directive`).
 To be interpreted by the role function.

 Role functions return a tuple of two values:

-* A list of nodes which will be inserted into the document tree at the point where the interpreted role was encountered (can be an empty list).
+* A list of nodes which will be inserted into the document tree at the= point where the interpreted role was encountered (can be an empty list).

 * A list of system messages, which will be inserted into the document tree immediately after the end of the current block (can also be empty).

 ****************************
 Generic Cross Reference Role